mayagao/ai-learning-resources/pages/prototype-with-ai.md

 ---
-title: AI Fundamentals
+title: Prototype with AI
-description: Core concepts and principles of AI for designers
+description: How to set up and pick your AI tools
 icon: graph
 order: 2
 section: main